01 of 05

 Given the enormous size of Canada, it is a stroke of geographical luck for visitors that two of the most popular destinations - Toronto and Niagara Falls - are a mere 90-minute drive from one another.
 Both are located in Southern Ontario, close to the U.S. border.

-Several airports are convenient to visiting this region of Canada: the city of Hamilton is midway between the two and has a small international airport (code YHM), Buffalo (code YHM) is just across the Canada / U.S. border from Niagara Falls and may offer less expensive flights than the Toronto Pearson International Airport (YYZ).
+Several airports are convenient to visit this region of Canada: the city of Hamilton is midway between the two and has a small international airport (code YHM), Buffalo (code YHM) is just across the Canada / U.S. border from Niagara Falls and may offer less expensive flights than the Toronto Pearson International Airport (YYZ).
 Finally, Billy Bishop Airport (commonly known as the Toronto Island Airport, code YTZ) is conveniently located just offshore downtown Toronto.Continue to 2 of 5 below.

 02 of 05